eniware-org/IDS-Project/docs/_sources/introduction.rst.txt

 Snort is configured in network intrusion detection mode.
 In this mode, the program will monitor network traffic and analyze it against a rule set defined by the user.
 The program will then perform a specific action based on what has been identified.
 Snort can be downloaded from `here <https://www.snort.org/downloads>`_.
 More information can be found in the `Snort Documentation <https://www.snort.org/documents#OfficialDocumentation>`_.

+`TShark <https://www.wireshark.org/docs/man-pages/tshark.html>`_ is a network protocol analyzer.
+It lets you capture packet data from a live network, or read packets from a previously saved capture file, either printing a decoded form of those packets to the standard output or writing the packets to a file.

 `idstools <https://pypi.org/project/idstools/>`_ is a Python library for working with Snort and Suricata logs and rules.
 Since the "native" Snort log format is ``unified2``, it is necessary to convert it to JSON.
 For this purpose, the ``u2json`` tool is used (a stript, which is part of the **idstools**).
 More information can be found in the `official documentation of the idstool project <https://idstools.readthedocs.io/en/latest/index.html>`_.